My rating: 5 of 5 stars

 A “profoundly Russian being” according to the narrator, she is, as Bayley notes, the model for Tolstoy’s Natasha and Dostoevsky’s Dunya—and perhaps Bulgakov’s Margarita, though Bayley does not say.
 Comparisons of Pushkin to Shakespeare do not seem hyperbolic to me at all.

-Finally, Martha Fiennes’s Onegin, her 1999 film adaptation of the novel, is free to watch on YouTube.
-I recommend it highly: Ralph Fiennes and Liv Tyler are subtle and appealing as Onegin and Tatyana, and the painterly cinematography—which provides inventive visual corollaries for Pushkin’s literary devices—is spectacular.
+Finally, I recommend Martha Fiennes’s Onegin, her 1999 film adaptation of the novel.
+Ralph Fiennes and Liv Tyler are subtle and appealing as Onegin and Tatyana, and the painterly cinematography—which provides inventive visual corollaries for Pushkin’s literary devices—is spectacular.
 The film perhaps leans more toward Romanticism in the Germanic sense than the classicist Pushkin would appreciate, but it is witty, sexy, and moving; it is one of the best cinematic adaptations of classic literature in that decade so full of them, and, like the verse novel itself, it is too little-known.